utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 #### Possible ways to test & Step by Step to replicate test

+ in the islandora admin pages, go to the oai setup,  use the standard values and click "configure" on the handler setup at the bottom of the screen.

+ Be sure the "insert link for thumbnail box is checked.

+ In the METADATA FORMAT section:

+ select "OAI_DC" in the select  pull-down.

+ check the box next to " Force include a link to the object within Islandora? ".

+ put "identifier" in the "Field" input text box.

+ in the transformations area, select "MODS" in the datastream id box.

+ in the first transformation select pull-down, select mods_to_dc_oai.xsl

+ select nothing in the second one.

 the output can be found in a brower at: http://localhost:8000/?verb=GetRecord&metadataPrefix=oai_dc&identifier=test2_  (+ the pid number of the image you are testing)